 Strangers Who Cared

 I opened the door to a man and a woman I didn’t know and invited them in.
-The woman introduced herself as Flora, and she had auburn hair tied in a bun.
+The woman with auburn hair introduced herself as Flora.
 The man introduced himself as Dan.
 I was so happy to have these two recovering alcoholics in my house.

 Dinner was ready.
 I brought everything to the table and seated my daughter, and invited our guests to be seated.
-I had to knock several times on the spare bedroom door to get my father to come out.
+I knocked on the spare bedroom door several times to get my father to come out.
 It was apparent my father was not sober.
 He could not walk straight, his face was somewhat bloated, and his eyes were glazed.
 Once everyone was seated, I said a short blessing over the food.

 Flora and Dan ate dinner with us, and at one point, my father went to pick up a bowl of peas and spilled them on the nice tablecloth because his hand was shaking.
 Flora, seeing me upset, said in a calm voice, “It happens.”
 I calmed down and cleaned up the mess, and we finished the meal.

 We engaged in conversation with our guests.
 At the end of the meal, I thanked them for coming.
 I was so grateful to have Flora and Dan come for Thanksgiving dinner.
 Knowing they were coming gave me a reason to prepare the big holiday meal.
-My mind stayed focused on having the house and meal ready rather than thinking about my father’s drinking and my husband’s absence.
+My mind focused on preparing the house and meals rather than thinking about my father’s drinking and my husband’s absence.
 What could have been a difficult day turned into a relatively peaceful holiday thanks to two people who heard my call for help and answered.
 I am forever grateful.